Castle Bravo: High yield

-The yield of 15 megatons was triple that of the 5 Mt predicted by its designers.
+The yield of 15 (± 5) Mt was triple that of the 5 Mt predicted by its designers.
 The cause of the higher yield was an error made by designers of the device at Los Alamos National Laboratory.
-They considered only the lithium-6 isotope in the lithium-deuteride secondary to be reactive; the lithium-7 isotope, accounting for 60% of the lithium content, was assumed to be inert.
-It was expected that the lithium-6 isotope would absorb a neutron from the fissioning plutonium and emit an alpha particle and tritium in the process, of which the latter would then fuse with the deuterium and increase the yield in a predicted manner.
-Lithium-6 indeed reacted in this manner.
+They considered only the lithium-6 isotope in the lithium deuteride secondary to be reactive; the lithium-7 isotope, accounting for 60% of the lithium content, was assumed to participate in reactions that were too slow to contribute to the yield.
+It was correctly expected that the lithium-6 isotope would absorb a neutron from the fissioning plutonium and emit an alpha particle and tritium in the process, of which the latter would then fuse with the deuterium and increase the yield in a predicted manner.

 It was assumed that the lithium-7 would absorb one neutron, producing lithium-8, which decays (through beta decay into beryllium-8) to a pair of alpha particles on a timescale of nearly a second, vastly longer than the timescale of nuclear detonation.
 However, when lithium-7 is bombarded with energetic neutrons with an energy greater than 2.47 MeV, rather than simply absorbing a neutron, it undergoes nuclear fission into an alpha particle, a tritium nucleus, and another neutron.
 As a result, much more tritium was produced than expected, the extra tritium fusing with deuterium and producing an extra neutron.
 The extra neutron produced by fusion and the extra neutron released directly by lithium-7 decay produced a much larger neutron flux.
 The result was greatly increased fissioning of the uranium tamper and increased yield.

 Summarizing, the reactions involving lithium-6 result in some combination of the two following net reactions: